Hibernate is an object-relational mapping framework that implements the Jakarta Persistence (JPA) specification.

-Name the new project, select a build tool, a test framework, a language you want to use, and select the Web application project template.
+Name the new project, select a build tool, a language you want to use, and select the Web application project template.

 If the JDK is installed on your computer, but not defined in the IDE, select Add JDK and specify the path to the JDK home directory.